Magnetosphere of Saturn: Magnetospheric regions

 Saturn's magnetosphere is often divided into four regions.
 The innermost region co-located with Saturn's planetary rings, inside approximately 3 Rs, has a strictly dipolar magnetic field.
 It is largely devoid of plasma, which is absorbed by ring particles, although the radiation belts of Saturn are located in this innermost region just inside and outside the rings.
 The second region between 3 and 6 Rs contains the cold plasma torus and is called the inner magnetosphere.
 It contains the densest plasma in the saturnian system.
 The plasma in the torus originates from the inner icy moons and particularly from Enceladus.
 The magnetic field in this region is also mostly dipolar.
 The third region lies between 6 and 12–14 Rs and is called the dynamic and extended plasma sheet.
 The magnetic field in this region is stretched and non-dipolar, whereas the plasma is confined to a thin equatorial plasma sheet.
 The fourth outermost region is located beyond 15 Rs at high latitudes and continues up to magnetopause boundary.
 It is characterized by a low plasma density and a variable, non-dipolar magnetic field strongly influenced by the Solar wind.

 In the outer parts of Saturn's magnetosphere beyond approximately 15–20 Rs the magnetic field near the equatorial plane is highly stretched and forms a disk-like structure called magnetodisk.
 The disk continues up to the magnetopause on the dayside and transitions into the magnetotail on the nightside.
 Near the dayside it can be absent when the magnetosphere is compressed by the Solar wind, which usually happens when the magnetopause distance is smaller than 23 Rs.
 On the nightside and flanks of the magnetosphere the magnetodisk is always present.
-The Saturn's magnetodisk is a much smaller analog of the Jovian magnetodisk.
+The Saturnian magnetodisk is a much smaller analog of the Jovian magnetodisk.

-The plasma sheet in the Saturn's magnetosphere has a bowl-like shape not found in any other known magnetosphere.
+The plasma sheet in Saturn's magnetosphere has a bowl-like shape not found in any other known magnetosphere.
 When Cassini arrived in 2004, there was a winter in the northern hemisphere.
-The measurements of the magnetic field and plasma density revealed that the plasma sheet was warped and lay to the north of the equatorial plane looking like a giant bowl.
+The measurements of the magnetic field and plasma density revealed that the plasma sheet was warped and lay to the north of the equatorial plane, looking like a giant bowl.
 Such a shape was unexpected.